Coronavirus – support for businesses

 The coronavirus and the nature of the national response to it is presenting many businesses with an unprecedented challenge.
 This page contains information about the support that is available to help.

-A new ‘track and trace’ app is being launched to help stop the spread of the virus.
-Everyone in the country will be encouraged to download and use it.
+A NHS ‘track and trace’ app has been launched to help stop the spread of the virus.

 We hope that most of you will have access to a printer or will know someone who has.
 To support those who do not have access to a printer, we have made a list of local providers available.